nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_tiering/files_tiering.md

     ![](images/5.1.png)
     ![](images/5.2.png)

-8. Once tiering location is configured, we can strat to set policy.
+8. Once tiering location is configured, we can start to set policy.
 Click **Set a Capacity Threshold**, you can set a capacity threshold so that tiering policy will only be run when the capacity usage is exceeded the percentage.
 For this lab, we do not set threshold so do not click **Set Capacity Threshold** and keep **Manual** selected under **When to Tier**.
 Then click **Save**.

 9. Now click **Create a Tiering Policy**